Research reveals Adolf Hitler's heroic Great War exploits were a Nazi propaganda myth | Mail Online:

 But a new book, Hitler's First War, by German historian Thomas Weber, reveals that Private Hitler was often stationed outside of the most dangerous areas and was rarely in the 'midst of the bombardment', as he claimed.

-The book is not new, as this article claims.
-It was first published in November, 2010.
+first published in November, 2010.
 Amazon describes the book.

 Perhaps no individual in modern history has received more intensive study than Adolf Hitler.
 His many biographers have provided countless conflicting interpretations of his dark life, but virtually all agree on one thing: Hitler's formative experience was his service in World War I. Unfortunately, historians have found little to illuminate this critical period.
 Until now.